 Websites help businesses showcase their services.
-And, with the perfect blend of visual appeal and visitor usability, this type of website should be profitable.
+They should also be profitable with the perfect blend of visual appeal and visitor usability.

 Websites also help deliver a message explicitly crafted for a specific target audience.
 Messaging that can articulate a brand's promise and build brand trust.